Editor’s Note: This article was originally published on Nov. 18, 2016. It was updated on Oct. 30, 2018.

 We’re approaching that time of year when buyers and sellers give small businesses some love in the media.
 If your business is based locally in a community where you live, play and work, but you provide your offerings online, you might have a perception problem.
 It’s time to show your audience how they can buy local from your online store.

 Buy local online

 The typical scenario of “shopping small” includes customers strolling down the main street and window shopping in actual windows.
 What about your online store?
 Where do you fit?
-You’re not a huge chain, but you’re not that cute little boutique built of bricks and mortar on Main Street.
+You’re not a huge chain, but you’re not that cute little boutique built of brick-and-mortar on Main Street.

 With the anonymity that can come from online shopping, it’s important to remind your customers of the benefits of choosing your online small business.

 Remind customers why it pays to shop local:

 - Community support.
 According to an article in the Huffington Post, $45 out of every $100 spent at a small business stays local.